-estimating the approximate number of RFID tags with arbitrarily required accuracy and confidence level.
-We divide the tag set and define random estimating paths based on a novel coding structure, Probabilistic Estimating Tree (PET).
-With the help of PET, we develop an estimation algorithm of $\mathcal{O}(\log\log n)$ processing efficiency to the total number of RFID tags n, which significantly improves the state-of-theart performance bound.
+the total number of RFID tags n, which significantly improves the state-of-the-art performance bound.
 By querying on random estimating paths, PET further shifts the overhead of generating probabilistic hash results on the tags to random path selection on the readers, which remarkably reduces the computational burden of RFID tags, providing better applicability and scalability.
-Our contributions can be summarized as follows.
+Our contributions can be summarized as follows:

-- We propose an $O(\log\log n)$ estimation approach, PET, which significantly improves the state-of-the-art performance bound of RFID estimation, providing the capability to support millions of RFID tags. - PET remarkably reduces the computation and memory overhead at RFID tags, providing us applicable and scalable alternatives of using much less costly but resource-limited passive RFID tags.
+- We propose an O(log log n) estimation approach, PET, which significantly improves the state-of-theart performance bound of RFID estimation, providing the capability to support millions of RFID tags. - PET remarkably reduces the computation and memory overhead at RFID tags, providing us applicable and scalable alternatives of using much less costly but resource-limited passive RFID tags. - Similar with some other probabilistic counting approaches, PET is effective in handling dynamic tag set and multiple reader environment, where problems like tag join/leave and duplicate counts among different readers can be easily resolved.
+The privacy of RFID tags can be preserved as well.

-The rest of the paper is organized as follows.
-We introduce related works in Section II.
-In Section III, we give a formal description of the RFID estimation problem and present the design goal and requirements.
-In Section IV we give detailed description on the design and analysis of PET.
-In Section V, we do intensive simulations to evaluate PET performance and compare with most recent works.
-Finally we conclude this work in Section VI.
+The rest of the paper is organized as follows: we introduce related works in Section 2.
+In Section 3, we give a formal description of the RFID estimation problem and present the design goal and requirements.
+In Section 4, we give detailed description on the design and analysis of PET.
+In Section 5, we do intensive simulations to evaluate PET performance and compare with most recent works.
+Finally, we conclude this work in Section 6.

-II.
-RELATED WORK
+2 RELATED WORK

 The problem of estimating the number of RFID tags can be directly reduced to identifying the IDs of all RFID tags and itemizing them.
 Since a large number of RFID tags normally share the same physical communication channel, unordered concurrent communications may result in transmission collisions among tags.
-To address such a problem [12, 15, 16], many anti-collision time-domain methods have been proposed [1, 19, 20, 26], which can generally be classified into two categories: slotted ALOHA protocols [19, 20] and Tree based protocols [1, 26].
-In an ALOHA based protocol, an RFID tag replies immediately to reader's interrogation.
+To address such a problem [18], [21], [22], [25], [33], many time-domain anticollision methods have been proposed [3], [26], [28], [38], which can generally be classified into two categories: slotted Aloha protocols [26], [28] and tree-based protocols [3], [38].
+In an Aloha-based protocol, an RFID tag replies immediately to reader's interrogation.
 If a collision occurs, the tag replies again after a random delay.
 The process continues until all tags are successfully recognized by the reader.
-The ALOHA based protocols mitigate the negative impact of collisions with retransmissions but cannot remove collisions.
-With ALOHA based protocols, a specific tag may not be identified for an excessively long time.
-In a Tree based anti-collision protocol, an RFID reader interrogates tags and detects whether or not there are any collisions.
+The Aloha-based protocols mitigate the negative impact of collisions with retransmissions but cannot remove collisions.
+With Aloha-based protocols, a specific tag may not be identified for an excessively long time.
+In a Tree-based anticollision protocol, an RFID reader interrogates tags and detects whether or not there are any collisions.
 Once collisions occur, the reader splits the tag set into two subsets by tag IDs and queries the subsets with fewer tags.
 The reader continues the splitting procedure and the probability of collisions within each tag subset decreases until each tag can be successfully identified.

 In small-scale RFID systems, RFID identification schemes can be directly applied to estimate the exact number of tags by itemizing each tag within the reader's interrogation region.
 Those solutions, however, become infeasible when the RFID system scales up.
 The processing time rapidly grows as the number of RFID tags increases.
-In particular, compared with tree based anti-collision protocols for RFID identification, the PET approach proposed in this paper only estimates the total number of tags.
+In particular, compared with tree-based anticollision protocols for RFID identification, the PET approach proposed in this paper only estimates the total number of tags.
 PET does not aim at resolving any tag collisions.